krtcotmo2/pickAFight/README.md

 [![forthebadge](https://forthebadge.com/images/badges/uses-js.svg)](https://forthebadge.com)

 Ndoe JS and express drive the backed server functionality with the routing files in the routing folder.
 The graphs are built using google charts and d3 javascript libraries.
-The data is in a data.js file int eh data folder.
+The data is in a data.js file in the data folder.